citina/microsimulation-mpox/README.md

    - Set `num_iterations` for the number of Monte Carlo simulations
    - Choose `waning_ve_mode` based on your vaccine effectiveness waning scenario
    - Optionally set `enable_sensitivity` to 1 (double imports) or 2 (half imports with probabilistic rounding)
-   - Configure import awareness (`import_diagnosed`) and symptom status (`import_asymptomatic`)
-   - Select a vaccination uptake policy via `enable_vax_policy` if you need alternative coverage scenarios
+   - Choose imported case symptom status with `import_asymptomatic` (1 = asymptomatic, 0 = symptomatic)
    - Select `scenarios` array with the scenario numbers you want to run
 4. Run the script in MATLAB
-5. Results will be saved in the `MonteCarloResults` directory, organized by scenario number (and, when comparisons are enabled in `bootstrap_mpox.m`, summarized differences will appear under `MonteCarloResults/comparisons/`)
+5. Results will be saved in the `MonteCarloResults` directory, organized by scenario number

 ## Contact
 For queries or collaboration requests, please contact Citina Liang at [citinal@usc.edu](mailto:citinal@usc.edu).
 Please reach out before using the model to ensure it is applied appropriately.